georgejconidis/EmotionalSage/README.md

 * Bag of Words Creation
 * TF-IDF (Term Frequency - Inverse Document Frequency)

 A Naive Bayes Classifier using a Multinomial distribution is trained to 82.2 % accuracy on the 'Twitter US Airline Sentiment' data set.
-This provieds Emotional Sage with the ability to determine the sentiment of Tweets.
+This provides Emotional Sage with the ability to determine the sentiment of Tweets.

 # 6. Exploratory Data Analysis